2024 Transformation Competition

 Transformation projects must propose an interdisciplinary approach that integrates different disciplinary approaches to bring a novel perspective to address the research challenge.
 Proposals must explain how the disciplinary perspectives, methodologies and techniques will be integrated and must demonstrate that the team has the required expertise to execute the interdisciplinary approach.
 The proposal must also explain why an interdisciplinary approach is required and/or the added value of this approach to the research problem.

-Equity, diversity and inclusion and early career researchers
+Equity, diversity and inclusion in research practice* and early career researchers

 - team composition and recruitment processes;